awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

 ## Using the AWS CLI<a name="sse-s3-aws-cli"></a>

-To specify SSE\-S3 when you upload an object using the AWS CLI, use the following example\.
+To specify SSE\-S3 when you upload an object by using the AWS CLI, use the following example\.

 ```
 aws s3api put-object --bucket DOC-EXAMPLE-BUCKET1 --key object-key-name --server-side-encryption AES256  --body file path
 ```

 For more information, see [put\-object](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/put-object.html) in the *AWS CLI reference*\.
-To specify SSE\-S3 when you copy an object using the AWS CLI, see [copy\-object](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/copy-object.html)\.
+To specify SSE\-S3 when you copy an object by using the AWS CLI, see [copy\-object](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/copy-object.html)\.

 ## Using AWS CloudFormation<a name="ss3-s3-cfn"></a>

-For examples of setting up encryption using AWS CloudFormation, see [Create a bucket with default encryption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket-serversideencryptionrule.html#aws-properties-s3-bucket-serversideencryptionrule--examples--Create_a_bucket_with_default_encryption) and [Create a bucket using AWS KMS server\-side encryption with an S3 Bucket Key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket-serversideencryptionrule.html#aws-properties-s3-bucket-serversideencryptionrule--examples--Create_a_bucket_using_KMS_server-side_encryption_with_an_S3_Bucket_Key) in the *AWS CloudFormation User Guide*\.
+For examples of setting up encryption using AWS CloudFormation, see [Create a bucket with default encryption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket-serversideencryptionrule.html#aws-properties-s3-bucket-serversideencryptionrule--examples--Create_a_bucket_with_default_encryption) and the [Create a bucket by using AWS KMS server\-side encryption with an S3 Bucket Key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket-serversideencryptionrule.html#aws-properties-s3-bucket-serversideencryptionrule--examples--Create_a_bucket_using_AWS_KMS_server-side_encryption_with_an_S3_Bucket_Key) example in the `AWS::S3::Bucket ServerSideEncryptionRule` topic in the *AWS CloudFormation User Guide*\.